Cigoler/product-catalog/src/content/products/074-mickey-bauble-initials.md

 ---
-title: 'Die Hard - Litho'
+title: 'Mickey Bauble - Initials'
-description: 'Is it or is it not an xmass movie.
-Die hard fans you decide.
-Xmas litho bauble.
-6 images available.
-Also included is a table top version which uses a tealight.'
+description: 'A cool addition to any Mickey Mouse fans tree.
+Personalised the baubles with there intial or name.
+Different varitions available for each intial with also both embossed and flat.'
-category: 'Baubles, Globes & Ornaments' catalogue number: '069'
+category: 'Baubles, Globes & Ornaments' catalogue number: '074'
 tags: [
     'bauble',
     'die hard',